 I know, a lot of partners want to zone out for the prep part — but don’t let them!
 The hospital is just as foreign for them (if not more so).
 Make sure your partner is prepared with you for this new phase of your life.

 This doesn’t mean that they need to be as interested as you are.
-That’s why I have lots of extra info for you (in cae you want to research a a topic more) — but you two can learn the basics easily together in here!
+That’s why I have lots of extra info for you (in case you want to research a a topic more) — but you two can learn the basics easily together in here!

 #5 Ignoring The Ugly

-So many people just skim over the areas they don’t want to think about — and instead focus on the cute baby clothes and shoes (UGH, the shoes).
+So many people just skim over the areas they don’t want to think about — and instead focus on the cute baby clothes and shoes (UGH, the shoes — I get it!).
 I mean, I don’t blame you.
-But spending hours shopping for that cute stroller, but ignoring how to install the carseat or addressing your fears about the birthing process is NOT doing you any favors.

 I believe every mom needs a small amount of cesarean section information.
 It is a REAL possibility, and you’ll feel much less scared if you realize how safe it is and how it will happen.
+People love the chapter on them in here, it’s quick and to the point and SO helpful if it becomes necessary.

 So often we want to focus on the pretty things.
 It’s our nature.
 But looking at the ugly, and smoothing it out can be a HUGE help for you.